spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 ### NameID format

 The NameID format specifies the format that Spacelift requests user identifiers from your identity provider.
 The user identifier is used as the Spacelift login, and each unique identifier will count against your seat quota.
-Some identity providers allow you to configure this format, but certain providers (eg. Azure AD) do not.
+Some identity providers allow you to configure this format, but certain providers do not.

 If your identity provider does not allow the NameID format to be configured at their end, you can choose from one of the following options: